-From our point of view, the backward compatibility maintenance period should be reconciled with the typical lifetime of applications in the subject area.
-Platform LTS periods are decent guidance in most cases.
-Since the applications will be rewritten anyway when the platform maintenance period ends, it is reasonable to expect developers to move to the new API version as well.
-In mainstream subject areas (i.e., desktop and mobile operating systems) this period lasts several years.

-From the definition becomes obvious why backward compatibility needs to be maintained (including taking necessary measures at the API design stage).
-An outage, full or partial, caused by an API vendor, is an extremely uncomfortable situation for every developer, if not a disaster - especially if they pay money for the API usage.
+From our point of view, the backward compatibility maintenance period should be aligned with the typical lifetime of applications in the subject area.
+Platform LTS (Long-Term Support) periods can serve as helpful guidelines in most cases.
+Since applications will be rewritten when the platform maintenance period ends, it is reasonable to expect developers to transition to the new API version as well.
+In mainstream subject areas such as desktop and mobile operating systems, this period typically spans several years.
+The definition makes it evident why maintaining backward compatibility is crucial, including taking necessary measures at the API design stage.
+An outage, whether full or partial, caused by an API vendor, is an extremely inconvenient situation for every developer, if not a disaster - especially if they are paying for the API usage.

-But let's take a look at the problem from another angle: why the problem of maintaining backward compatibility exists in the first place?
+But let's take a look at the problem from another angle: why does the problem of maintaining backward compatibility exist in the first place?
 Why would anyone want to break it?
-This question, though it looks quite trivial, is much more complicated than the previous one.
+This question, though it may seem trivial, is much more complicated than the previous one.

 We could say that we break backward compatibility to introduce new features to the API.
-But that would be deceiving: new features are called "new" for a reason, as they cannot affect existing implementations which are not using them.
-We must admit there are several associated problems, which lead to the aspiration to rewrite our code, the code of the API itself, and ship a new major version:
+However, this would be deceiving since new features are called "new" for a reason - they cannot affect existing implementations that do not use them.
+We must admit that there are several associated problems that lead to the aspiration to rewrite our code, the code of the API itself, and ship a new major version:

-• the codebase eventually becomes outdated; making changes, even introducing totally new functionality, becomes impractical;

-- the old interfaces aren't suited to encompass new features; we would love to extend existing functionality with new properties, but we simply couldn't; - finally, with years passing since the initial release, we have understood more about the subject area and API best practices, and we would implement many things differently.
+- The codebase eventually becomes outdated making it impractical to introduce changes or even new functionality - The old interfaces are not suited to accommodate new features.
+We would love to extend existing functionality with new properties, but we simply cannot - Finally, with years passing since the initial release, we have gained a better understanding of the subject area and API best practices.
+We would implement many things differently now.

-These arguments could be summarized frankly as "the API vendors don't want to support the old code."
-But this explanation is still incomplete: even if you're not going to rewrite the API code to add new functionality, or you're not going to add it at all, you still have to ship new API versions, minor and major alike.
+These arguments can be summarized frankly as "API vendors do not want to support old code."
+However, this explanation is still incomplete.
+If you're not planning to rewrite the API code to add new functionality or even if you're not planning to add it at all, you still need to release new API versions, both minor and major.

-NB: in this chapter, we don't make any difference between minor versions and patches: "minor version" means any backwards-compatible API release.
+NB: in this chapter, we don't make any difference between minor versions and patches.
+"Minor version" means any backward-compatible API release.

-Let us remind the reader that an API is a bridge, a meaning of connecting different programmable contexts.
-No matter how strong our desire to keep the bridge intact is, our capabilities are limited: we could lock the bridge, but we cannot command the rifts and the canyon itself.
-That's the source of the problems: we can't guarantee that our own code won't change.
+Let us remind the reader that an API is a bridge, a means of connecting different programmable contexts.
+No matter how strong our desire is to keep the bridge intact, our capabilities are limited: we can lock the bridge, but we cannot command the rifts and the canyon itself.
+That's the source of the problem: we can't guarantee that our own code won't change.
 So at some point, we will have to ask the clients to rewrite their code.

-Apart from our aspirations to change the API architecture, three other tectonic processes are happening at the same time: user agents, subject areas, and underlying platforms erosion.
+Apart from our aspirations to change the API architecture, three other tectonic processes are happening at the same time: user agents, subject areas, and the erosion of underlying platforms.

-the Fragmentation of Consumer Applications
+1. The Fragmentation of Consumer Applications

-When you shipped the very first API version, and the very first clients started to use it, the situation was perfect.
-There was only one version, and all clients were using only it.
-When this perfection ends, two scenarios are possible.
+When you shipped the very first API version, and the initial clients started using it, the situation was perfect.
+However, this perfection doesn't last, and two scenarios are possible.